15 Best Small Towns in California (+ Things to Do There)

 Avalon, Catalina Island’s most bustling tourist destination, offers ample adventures for every taste.

-Get adrenaline-fueled fun at Catalina Aerial Adventure, Zip Line Eco Tour, discover Catalina’s wilderness with Bison Expedition and get spooky vibes with Haunted Catalina Ghost Tours.
+Get adrenaline-fueled fun at Catalina Aerial Adventure and Zip Line Eco Tour, discover Catalina’s wilderness with a Bison Expedition tour (with Catallna Adventures), and get spooky vibes with Haunted Catalina Ghost Tours.

 Avalon